GenericPirate/tmux/Contributing.md

   - Pretty print commands from list-keys etc.

-  - Store commands in options.
+  - Store commands in options (so thay can be pretty printed as well).
 Options would be better if they were not tied to the table, so the options tree allows any option to be any type, and set-option did the validation.
 Also if array indexes could be strings.

-  - Something better than command-alias.
+  - Something better than command-alias?

 - ([#2484](https://github.com/tmux/tmux/issues/2797)) Highlight incoming text.